In my career as a software engineer, I met some great programmers and learned lots from them.

 Your target is the one in which you enjoy yourself and satisfied mostly.

-Make sure you have enough depth in one field, this will give you confidence and your own learning patterns.
+Make sure you have enough depth in one field before move on to another one.
+You need to be confident and get your learning patterns.

 Create some valuable thing